 “Eutrophic is the term used to describe the condition of nutrient enrichment when aquatic plant growth becomes excessive.
 One of the key concerns of eutrophication is the impact of oxygen levels.”
 (Bruulsema, et al., 2011).

 Management practices can help reduce phosphorus pollution.
-Each case of nutrient pollution is unique, as different point or non-point sources can be at fault.
+Each case of nutrient pollution is unique, as different point or non-point sources can be responsible.
 Therefore, practices are usually specific to the sources, and what works for one case may not be suitable for every farm operation.
 However, there are some guiding principles that can apply to many agricultural operations.

 For non-point sources the best management practices are to educate yourself about what’s in your soil, water, and any fertilizers or products you are using.
 Nutrient management planning and materials testing can help you identify where your phosphorus loads are coming from and how much you are dealing with.
 You also want to keep phosphorus in the soil and keep your soil on your cropland.
 Soil management and soil erosion control can help in doing so (Bruulsema, et al., 2011).